Credits and Time Commitments

 For Honors research, periodic research reports, a final thesis, and a defense of the thesis are required.
 Seniors (including those in the B.A./M.A. program) who are completing a two-semester sequence in research or Honors are required to present the results of their activity at the Departmental Undergraduate Research Symposium at the end of Semester II; other undergraduates involved in research are also encouraged to participate.

-All students engaged in undergraduate research are required to present at the Spring Semester’s Undergraduate Research Symposium.
+All students engaged in undergraduate research their senior year are required to present at the spring semester’s Undergraduate Research Symposium.

 The first step is to become aware of the research interests of the members of the faculty.
 These research interests are found in each faculty member’s profile (see the Faculty section of our website for this information).
 You should then discuss with several faculty members, whose research areas interest you, the problems they have available for undergraduates.
 You should note that for reasons of group size and suitability of problems, a faculty member with whom you wish to work may not be able to accept you.
 Upon reaching a mutual understanding about the nature and demands of the project, you are ready to register for the section of the course that is specific for your research advisor, and make application to the Chemistry Department.